ItsAJ517/coding-journey/java/2025/February 2025/reflections-february2025.md

     Specifying types when initializing variables
     Increased number of variable types

-I have also noticed that strings can be concatenated much easier since the variable types can all be different while concatenating.
+I have also noticed that strings can be concatenated much easier since the variable types don't have to be the same while concatenating.
 This was one of my main weaknesses when I started learning Python.